-- Utilize best practices and evidence to develop treatment in collaboration with patients, families and other care providers.
+- Utilize best practices and evidence to develop treatment plans in collaboration with patients, families and other care providers.

 - Use effective communication skills and technologies to provide collaborative care for diverse communities.

-- Demonstrate standards of professional conduct including integrity, honesty, self-reflection, ethical principles and legal responsibilities in professional activities
+- Demonstrate standards of professional conduct including, integrity, honesty, self-reflection, ethical principles and legal responsibilities in professional activities.

 - Advocate for quality outcomes in mental health systems through policy change and quality improvement.